warriv93/Buddy/README.md

 # Buddy
 In this project I created an Android Application where the user can locate nearby friends on a map (also using the same application)

-Future Implementations:
-Implement a chat for the users to interact with eachother.

-Skills required:
+## System

+## Technologies used:
-JSON, google map API, Thread, NavigationDrawer
+JSON, google map API, Threads, NavigationDrawer